hclbaur/sds-core/docs/SPECIFICATIONV1.md

 part.

-And finally, it makes it easy to share information about your data (and how to process it) without having to write lengthy specifications.
+And finally, it makes it easy to share information about your data (and how to process it) with other people, without having to write lengthy specifications.

 This is true regardless of whether the data is “encoded” as EDI (oh, the days of yore), XML, JSON, or – in fact - SDA.

 ## It is all about looks

 What does SDA schema (SDS for short) look like?
-Well, it looks like SDA; because that is what it *is*.
-This follows the same approach as XML schema (or XSD)
+Well, it looks exactly like SDA.
-which is usually written in XML and JSON schema, which can be written in JSON (or YAML, but that is evil).
+ Because that is what it *is*.
+This follows the same approach as XML schema (or XSD)  which is usually written in XML and JSON schema, which can be written in JSON (or YAML, but that is evil).

-The good thing about this approach is that you don’t have to learn another “language” to read SDS, and I don't have to write a parser from scratch to process it (ok, that's the real reason).
+The good thing about this approach is that you don’t have to learn another “language” to read it (or write another parser to process it).

 The downside is (at least in the case of SDS) that I am limited by the syntax of SDA, which rules out a few design options.
 Some things would be easier if SDA